-The mission of the Department of Health, Physical Education and Recreation is to enhance the health and well-being of all BCC students by offering a wide selection of courses in our disciplines.
-The Department prepares our majors to pursue careers in a variety of health-related fields by helping them develop the foundational knowledge and skills that promote health, improve quality of life and prevent disease in individuals, communities, and populations.
+The Department of Health, Physical Education and Recreation prepares students to pursue careers in a variety of health-related fields by helping them develop the foundational knowledge and skills that promote health, improve quality of life and prevent disease in individuals, communities and populations.
+The Department seeks to enhance the health and well-being of all BCC students by offering elective courses in Health and Physical Education.